-Although dive sites around beautiful and Sipadan Island can be visited, the tiny island itself is off-limits, closed to tourists in the interests of preserving turtle breeding.
-You won’t mind when you see the amazing coral reefs located around the island, home to more than 3,000 fish species.
+Although dive sites around beautiful and Sipadan Island can be visited, the tiny island itself is off-limits, closed to tourists in the interest of preserving turtle breeding.
+You won’t mind when you see the fantastic coral reefs located around the island, home to more than 3,000 fish species.
 Experienced divers should visit Turtle Cavern, a magnificent underwater cave where skeletons of turtles and dolphins have been spotted on occasion.

-Fifteen minutes away, Kapalai Island is larger and just as appealing with its wide stretches of white sand, resort facilities, and dive centre.
+Fifteen minutes away, Kapalai Island is larger and just as appealing with its vast stretches of white sand, resort facilities, and dive centre.
 Mabul has made a name for itself with “muck diving”, a fascinating exploration of silt and mudflat habitats.
 Great for beginners, visitors to Mabul should watch out for the blue-ringed octopus, scorpion fish, and nudibranchs.